Emmotes/ic_rosters/docs/index.md

 For Emergences - the items added will remain in the Thayan Enclave until the following Emergence ends.
 Then it will remain exclusive for another 3 months.
 Because of this - I have set the End Date for Emergences as the date the items leave the shop (not the date the emergence actually ended).

-For platform giveaways we've been told the exclusivity period is 3 months from the moment the giveaway ends.

 <span class="postSeasonTableColumn">
 <span class="postSeasonTableRow postSeasonTableRowShowHideAll"><a id="showHideAll" onClick="exclusiveToggleAllContents()" style="cursor:pointer">[show all contents]</a></span>
     <span class="postSeasonTableRow">